kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

 # EFS - Elastic File System

+* It is file storage.
 * Managed NFS (network file system) that can be mounted on hundreds of EC2 at a time so it makes it **shared filed system**.
+* It is the only cloud-native shared file system with fully automatic lifecycle management.
-* Works only with Linux EC2 and multi-AZ.
+* Works **only with Linux EC2 and multi-AZ**.
 * Highly available (multiple Availability Zones), scalable, expensive (3x gp2), pay per use, no capacity planning.
 * It is regional resource
 * **Automatically scales** (if more space is needed, EBS does not automatically scales)
+  * Without needing to provision storage
 * To access EFS file systems from on-premises, you must have an AWS Direct Connect or AWS VPN connection between your on-premises datacenter and your Amazon VPC. **You mount an EFS file system on your on-premises Linux server** using the standard Linux mount command for mounting a file system
+* You pay only for what you use.

 ![003-efs.png](./images/003-efs.png)